 Which crypto currency is to be used by a national states must be decided by that national state.
 We don’t think corporate currencies will have a chance to be used at state level due to the fact that national states will take “corporate currencies” as a “great treat” to their existence.
 Thats why some states already commenced to test their own crypto currencies:

 As second example: Sweden has been investigating a state-backed digital currency since 2017.
 In 2020, a “Pilot Project” aimed at finding technical solutions that would back a Swedish sovereign crypto currency.
-It is also a well known fact that Sweden is a country who almost does not use cash money.
+It is also a well known fact that Sweden is a country where cash money is used rarely.

 Going back to our topic: Cashless society is approaching and we believe if there is no cash money circulated in society, bribery will collapse as long as States have ability to cross-referance records.
 However, it is sure that this will take some time for states to fully adept such system.